 RAID is a term that stands for Redundant Array of Inexpensive (or Independent) Disks.
 While that sounds like a pretty geeky acronym for an even geekier system name, the actual technical aspect of a RAID setup is pretty simple and straightforward.

 Yes, you’re reading that right.
-When you have two or more disks set up in a RAID (excluding RAID 0), one of them can fail totally and you’ll still be able to keep chugging along as though nothing happened.
+When you have two or more disks set up in a RAID (excluding RAID 0), one of the disks can completely fail and you’ll still be able to keep chugging along as though nothing happened.

 Hard drives fail.
 That’s a fact of life and it’s only a matter of time until the hard drives your dedicated server has will fail.